Jahid-Iqbal/Short-Summary-of-You-Don-t-Know-JavaScript-by-Kyle-Simpson/Topic-9_IIFE (Immediately Invoked Function Expression).md

     displayName(myName);
 })();
 ```
-As you can see, all the variable and required variables are declared inside the IIFE.
+As you can see, all the functions and required variables are declared inside the IIFE.
 So, the global scope won't be affected anyhow.